-This means there is no /etc/subuid file.
+The first message above means there is no /etc/subuid file.
 It probably means you need to create one.
+The second option means there is a /etc/subuid file but your user is absent in the file.

-The recommended contents are following:
+The recommended contents of /etc/subuid are following: